 During our stay in Oslo, we visited a local veterinarian to request a pet passport.
 This contains the information for all of Sora’s paperwork and vaccinations and speeds entry into the EU.
 Once you enter Europe, you have four months to obtain a pet passport if you plan on staying there.
 Our blog post here outlines how to get one once you arrive.

 The process is very simple and straight forward if you do your homework in advance.
+Traveling to Europe doesn’t have to be stressful.
 Getting the paperwork and the import papers in your country of origin is the biggest hurdle.

-Hopefully this helps outline some of the confusing regulations around bringing a pet from the United States into Europe.
+Hopefully this helps outline some of the confusing regulations around bringing a pet from the United States into Europe or if you’re planning to move there.
 Our veterinarian was our most helpful resource.
 She understood and was familiar with the required documents and vaccinations.
-Also be aware that rules change constantly, so be sure to check back with individual country regulations regularly.
+Also be aware that rules change constantly, so it’s a good idea to check back with individual country regulations regularly and before traveling.